crestre/FOSS-Spring-2021-Group-5-Captsone-I/README.md

 #### Education
 University of Michigan (Graduation 2018)
-- Bachelors of Science: Envioronment Science
+- Bachelors of Science: Environmental Science
 - Bachelors of Music: Cello performance

 ---